-As noted above and in the statement of activities, the cost of all governmental activities during the fiscal year ended September 30, 2017 was \$31,190,276.
+As noted above and in the statement of activities, the cost of all governmental activities during the fiscal year ended September 30, 2018 was \$36,298,514.
 The costs of the District's activities were primarily funded by ad valorem taxes.
-Ad valorem taxes increased in the current year as a result of receipt of additional ad-valorem taxes from the Ochopee Fire Control District interlocal agreement and an increase in the total assessed property value within the District.
-The remainder of the revenue for the fiscal year ended September 30, 2017 relates primarily to impact fees and charges for services such as inspection and permitting fees.
-In total, expenses, including depreciation, increased from the prior fiscal year, the majority of the increase was the result of an increase in personnel and benefit costs related to the Ochopee interlocal agreement.
+Ad valorem taxes increased in the current year as a result of an increase in the total assessed property value within the District.
+The remainder of the revenue for the fiscal year ended September 30, 2018 relates primarily to impact fees, miscellaneous revenues, charges for services such as inspection and permitting fees, and Operating grants such as the Mile Marker 63 FDOT grant.
+In total, expenses, including depreciation, increased from the prior fiscal year, the majority of the increase was the result of a Union Labor Agreed Settlement in the current year and an increase in the expense at the government-wide level for the change in the net pension liability and deferred outflows and inflows of resources related to pensions.